We’re Simplifying Artist Verification

 - All the playlists on your artist profile will stay there.

-- If you’re verified but haven’t used Fan Insights, get access to Spotify for Artists here.
+- If you’re verified but haven’t used Spotify For Artists, get access to Spotify for Artists here.

 - As of early May, you’ll need to use Spotify for Artists to add and remove playlists from your artist profile.
 You’ll still use your personal Spotify account to create and edit them.